Lisauskaite/Final_project-Receptorius/README.md

 1. Open log in page
 2. Input email(vismante.lisauskaite@gmail.com) and password(vcsprojektas)
 3. Click "Login" button
-4. Check if account name(Vismante Lisauskaite) appeared on top
+4. Check if account name(Vismante Lisauskaite) appeared on top and current Url is correct
-### Class SpiceSearch
+### Spice Search
 #### Test 1 (searchForSpicesWithSearchBar)
 *Try to search for spices with search bar*
 1. Open main page